- Stroke symptoms:

 It is possible that a diagnosis of stroke can be missed or delayed because sometimes the symptoms may be mild and attributed to other conditions.
 For more information on misdiagnosis, refer to misdiagnosis of stroke.

 Stroke symptoms: There are various causes of stroke-like symptoms including stroke, transient ischemic attacks (mini-strokes) and several other serious conditions.
-Stroke is a form of cerebrovascular disease affecting arteries in the brain.
-See...more »
+Stroke is a form of cerebrovascular disease affecting...more »

 In some cases a diagnosis of stroke may be overlooked or delayed because symptoms of stroke or of a transient ischemic attack may be mild or vague.
 Symptoms may be attributed to such conditions as aging or migraine headache.
-In addition, some people delay seeking medical care, even for sudden dramatic symptoms, for a variety of reasons, such as thinking it is ...more misdiagnosis »
+In addition, some people delay seeking medical care, even for sudden dramatic symptoms, for a variety of reasons, such as thinking it is only a "spell" and that ...more misdiagnosis »

 Home medical tests possibly related to Stroke symptoms: